 Q+A: Sherborne Qatar

-Sherborne Qatar answers our questions and gives Winter's readers a virtual tour…
+Sherborne Qatar is a co-educational English-speaking school providing first-class British education to children from the local and international community.
+Here the school answers our questions and gives Winter's readers a virtual tour…

 What happens when parents visit the school?